swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 ### Declaring the access level of an imported module

-The access level is declared in front of the import statement using some of the modifiers used for a declaration: `public`, `package`, `internal`, `fileprivate`, and `private`.
+The access level is declared in front of the import declaration using some of the modifiers used for a declaration: `public`, `package`, `internal`, `fileprivate`, and `private`.

 A public dependency can be referenced from any declaration and will be visible to all clients.